Checklist: 10 to-dos for buyers closing on a house

 The home you’ve been dreaming of is about to become yours.
 Breeze through closing day with this step-by-step checklist.

 When it comes to the home-buying process, closing day is the big finale – the day the house officially becomes yours.
 At this point, you’ve already completed the home inspection and appraisal.
-You’ve also submitted your financials to your loan underwriter and received the “clear to close” designation.
+You’ve also submitted your financials to your lender and received the their approval to schedule the loan closing.

-But before you celebrate, there are still a few “T’s” to cross, some “I’s” to dot, and a little – OK, a lot – of paperwork to sign.
-Here’s a step-by-step checklist of what to do and expect come closing day.
+But before you celebrate, there are still a few “I’s” to dot, “T’s” to cross, and a little – OK, a lot – of paperwork to sign.
+Here’s a step-by-step checklist of how to prepare for closing day.

 Before your closing appointment